-This is also a great time to look for savings on external drives you can use for back up or transferring data between computers.
+This is also a great time to look for savings on the best external drives you can use for backup or for transferring data between all your devices.
 If you don't already have a large external hard drive or SSD, you really should get one in order to do full system backups or just keep your important files somewhere besides the cloud.

-Below, we've listed the best SSD deals that are available right now from any store on the web.
-Also, don't forget to check out our lists of the best tech deals overall, best computer monitor deals and best gaming PC deals.
+Below, we've listed the best SSD and hard drive deals that are available right now from any store on the web.
+Also, don't forget to check out our lists of the best tech deals overall, best monitor deals, best CPU deals, best laptop deals and best gaming PC deals.

 SSD Deals: What to Look For

-SATA or NVMe?
-SSDs either use the SATA or NVMe interface, with the latter being as much as six times faster.
+SATA or NVMe: SSDs either use the SATA or NVMe interface, with the latter being as much as six times faster (or more).
 However, you need to know which your PC supports.
 All 2.5-inch drives are SATA, but M.2 drives could be either NVMe or SATA interface.

-Capacity: 1TB seems to be the sweet spot for price and performance with decent NVMe drives going of around $100 or less and high-performance ones in the sub $150 range.
-You can save money with a 512GB drive or, for an older PC with limited needs, a 256GB unit is dirt cheap.
+Capacity: 1TB seems to be the sweet spot for price and performance, with decent NVMe drives going of around $100 or less and high-performance ones in the sub $150 range.
+You can save money with a 512GB drive or, for an older PC with limited needs, a 256GB unit can be extremely cheap.

 SSD Deal Tips